gadacz-aac/aac/README.md

 ## Something isn't working

 If you just merged from another branch, or if you're haunted by many a strange errors.
-It be could idea to open your terminal and run these commands in project's main directory.
+It be could a good idea to open your terminal and run these commands in project's main directory.
 It's not a silver bullet but who knows - it might just save you from hours of painful debuging.

 ```bash
 flutter clean